hturnbull93/portfolio/README.md

 Wrote a test that the ProjectCard renders okay if there are no links in the props.
 Red.

+- Extracted the a tags to variables.
+- These are assigned conditionally based on the existence of repoLink and deployLink, which are then rendered.

+Green.

 <!-- Links -->